matiasbastos/igaming/README.md

 [![asciicast](https://asciinema.org/a/143039.png)](https://asciinema.org/a/143039)

 This is a simple igaming platform, made with flask and mongodb.
 The idea was to keep it simple and have all the game logic under one class (Game class).
-This configuration enables a lot of posible deploy arquitecutes, it could be runing behind an http api (as the example here), with ZeroMQ or run serverles on AWS with Api Gateway + AWS Lambda.
+This configuration enables a lot of possible deploy architectures, it could be runing behind an http api (as the example here), with ZeroMQ or run serverles on AWS with Api Gateway + AWS Lambda.
 Also the data model design was made having in mind that every transaction in the wallet must be immutable.
-This improves the data consistency and also enables the posibility of having a cron process (maybe with Celery), that every day collects all the data for every user, moves that rows to a 'historical' db and writes a resume of the latest user account status.
+This improves the data consistency and also enables the possibility of having a cron process (with Celery), that every day collects all the data for every user, moves that rows to a 'historical' db and writes a resume of the latest user account status.
 This way will be super easy to scale, even with out cache.

 ## Getting Started